AdaCore/gnatdashboard/gnathub/docs/source/user-manual/execute_driver.rst

 List of plug-ins names to remove from the execution queue if present.
 Use this to disable one or more plug-ins in the context of a specific project.
 This filter is applied after the computation of the complete plug-ins list.

+:command:`Local_Repository`
+"""""""""""""""""""""""""""

+Path to a directory containing custom plug-ins to add to the execution queue of
+|GNAThub|.
+This is a supplementary list of plug-ins, with means it will extend
+the initial plug-ins list which is computed from the :command:`[system]` and :command:`[global]` repositories.

+The complete list of repositories can be found in :func:`GNAThub.repositories`.

 |SonarQube|-specific attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^